etetoolkit/course/README.md

 # Environment setup

+this tutorial requires the following:
+- git (to clone and update this repository)
+- Python 3.6 (for full compatibility, avoid 3.7 and 3.8)
+- ete3 3.1.2 (Install lastest from etetookit conda channel, other channels might not be updated.
+- ete_toolchain (install from etetoolkit conda channel)
+- jupyter notebook and nbextensions

+- The recipe to obtain a clean environment to follow all steps bellow:

 ## Clone this repository (git required)
 ```
 # makes a separate dir for this course and enter it